AnggaTechI/Domain-Grabber-AI/README.md

 ## Overview

-**Domain Grabber AI** is a command-line tool that uses AI models to generate domain lists from simple natural language prompts.
+**Domain Grabber AI** is an AI-powered CLI tool to discover, filter, and collect real domains from natural language queries.

-Instead of manually searching and collecting domain names one by one, you can write a prompt like:
+Instead of manually searching and collecting domain names one by one, you can write prompts like:

 - universities in Indonesia
 - government domains from Brazil